 We will keep personal information contained in complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for two years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.

-The ISHA offers various services to members and non members.
+The International Hip Preservation Society offers various services to members and non members.
 We use a third party to deal with some requests, but they are only allowed to use the information relative to the service being provided.

 We have to hold the details of the people who have requested the service in order to provide it.
 However, we only use these details to provide the service the person has requested and for other closely related purposes.
 For example, we might use information about people who have requested educational information to carry out a survey to find out if they are happy with the level of service they received.
 When people do subscribe to our services, they can cancel their subscription at any time and are given an easy way of doing this.

-When individuals apply for under the ISHA Travelling Fellowship Program, they submit their information in an application form, providing information that can assist with the qualification process.
+When individuals apply under the ISHA Travelling Fellowship Programme, they submit their information in an application form, providing information that can assist with the qualification process.
 This information will be shared with the Fellowship Awards Committee.
-Any personal information that is provided in the application and during the Program, are used only for the purpose of reviewing the application and the ongoing administration and management of the Program.
+Any personal information that is provided in the application and during the Programme, is used only for the purpose of reviewing the application and the ongoing administration and management of the Programme.
 We may also publish information about projects on our own website.

 Public electronic communications service providers are required by law to report any security breaches involving personal data to the relevant data protection authority.

 We use the data collected to record the breach.
 We retain personal information only for as long as necessary to carry out these functions, and in line with our retention schedule.
 This means that logs and breach reports will be retained for two years from receipt, and longer where this information leads to regulatory action being taken.
 We retain de-personalised information about organisations for as long as is necessary to help inform future actions, but no individuals are identifiable from that data.

 If you accept a final offer from us, some of your personnel records will be held on CIPHR which is an internally used HR records system.